 - Updated definition of Forced Marriage 'A marriage conducted without the valid consent of one or both parties and where duress is a factor'.
 As opposed to an 'Arranged Marriage' in which both parties agree and give consent to a marriage agreed by family or community members.
-It is also important to note that no religion endorses Forced Marriage. - Forced Marriage is defined as a form of 'Honour Based Violence' and if a young person is forced into marriage under the age of 16, this is now a form of child abuse.
+It is also important to note that no religion endorses Forced Marriage. - As outlined in 'Keeping Children Safe in Education' (September 2024), it has been a crime since February 2023 to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - Forced Marriage is defined as a form of 'Honour Based Violence' and if a young person is forced into marriage under the age of 16, this is now a form of child abuse.
 In addition to the 2007 Forced Marriage Act, the Anti-Social Behaviour, Crime and Policing Act (2014) states forcing a person to marry against their will is a criminal offence that can result in a prison sentence up to seven years.
-It is a criminal offence for a person to use violence, threats or any other form of coercion for the purpose of causing another person to enter into a marriage without their free and full consent.
+It is a criminal offence for a person to use violence, threats or any other form of coercion for the purpose of causing another person to enter a marriage without their free and full consent. - Pupils are made aware of their rights to choose their partner as part of our work on healthy relationships throughout the curriculum. - Pupils are made aware of the signs to watch out for, within their own families and communities, to empower them to be able to express their concerns to friends, teachers, police and the Forced Marriage Unit.
+These signs include;

-- Pupils are made aware of their rights to choose their partner as part of our work on healthy relationships throughout the curriculum. - Pupils are made aware of the signs to watch out for, within their own families and communities, to empower them to be in a position to express their concerns to friends, teachers, police and the Forced Marriage Unit.
-These signs include; - Physical pressure, i.e. young girl is locked up at home or beaten until she agrees - Emotional pressure, i.e. young person will let the family down if she does not consent - Financial pressure, i.e. involves exchange of land, money, property as part of the arrangement - Sexual pressure, i.e. young girl has been raped and then forced to marry as she is no longer pure - Family pressure, i.e. sent abroad to marry as part of arrangement for an overseas family member to secure UK citizenship - Pupils are signposted to seek support and advice from the Forced Marriage Unit, during the Covid-19 period, on our school website and through emails and Show My Homework.
-We will continue to maintain regular telephone contact and physical wellbeing checks with pupils and families we have particular concerns about.
+- Physical pressure, i.e. young girl is locked up at home or beaten until she agrees - Emotional pressure, i.e. young person will let the family down if she does not consent - Financial pressure, i.e. involves exchange of land, money, property as part of the arrangement - Sexual pressure, i.e. young girl has been raped and then forced to marry as she is no longer pure - Family pressure, i.e. sent abroad to marry as part of arrangement for an overseas family member to secure UK citizenship - Pupils are signposted to seek support and advice from the Forced Marriage Unit on our school website.